Rishton: Football

 Rishton United FC provides junior and senior football for over 20 teams for both children and adults.
-The football club is currently developing its own ground known as the Primtetime Project located next to the canal behind Hyndburn Academy.
+The football club is currently developing its own ground known as the Primetime Project located next to the canal behind Hyndburn Academy.
 This will see the club have its own grass pitches and in time, clubhouse and parking.
 The club has teams ranging from nippers (U7s) through to U16s and men's senior teams.

 Golf

 Rishton Golf Club is located off Petre Crescent, and is an eleven-hole course.

 Sailing

 Sailing has taken place on Rishton Reservoir since the start of the 20th century.
 East Lancashire Sailing Club is based at the reservoir, and is a RYA Recognised Training Centre.

 Culture

 Leisure and tourism

 The facilities at Cutwood Park, between Blackburn Road and the reservoir include a football pitch and a children's playground.